These Pizza Pockets, inspired by Amy’s Finer Things and Pocket Change Gourmet, turned out beautifully today!

 - 1 1/2 cup pasta sauce or pizza sauce

-- 2-3 cups shredded cheese (I used mozzarella, but I think cheddar or a mixture of cheese would work well, too.)
+- 2-3 cups shredded cheese (I used mozzarella, but a mixture of cheese would work well, too.)

 - Other optional filling ingredients: diced black olives, pepperoni, diced green pepper, and/or diced mushrooms